Symblepharon

 When do symblepharon occur?

-- Atopic keratoconjunctivitis: This is a hypersensitivity to environmental allergies including asthma, rhinitis, dermatitis and eczema.
+• Atopic keratoconjunctivitis: a hypersensitivity to environmental allergies including asthma, rhinitis, dermatitis and eczema.

-- Toxic epidermal necrosis (TEN): A potentially life-threatening disorder which is commonly drug-induced.
+• Toxic epidermal necrosis: a potentially life-threatening disorder which is commonly drug-induced.

 Stevens Johnson Syndrome

-- Problems are related to the destruction of Goblet cells and a lack of conjunctival mucus which leads to keratinization and scarring.
+Complications are related to the destruction of Goblet cells and a lack of conjunctival mucus which leads to keratinization and scarring.
+Lid scarring and corneal scarring can be significant with symblepharon (keratitis as well).

 Burns